-- 5.47 There are no Sites of Special Scientific Interest (SSSI) or Local Nature Reserves (LNR) in close proximity of the application site, the nearest being Draycote Meadows SSSI (5.6 km southwest), Cave's Inn Pits SSSI (6.2 km northeast) and Newbold Quarry Park LNR (1.3 km to the north).
-There are three non-statutory designated sites within 1 km of the site boundary, these being the River Avon and Tributaries Local Wildlife Site (LWS), 211 m west of the application site, Parkfield Road Quarry LWS, 360m northeast, and Malpass Quarry LWS, 408 m to the north. - 5.48 The Preliminary Ecological Appraisal submitted in support of the original planning application (reference 22/CC007) details the surveys undertaken to determine the presence of protected species within the site.
+- 5.46 There are no Sites of Special Scientific Interest (SSSI) or Local Nature Reserves (LNR) in close proximity of the application site, the nearest being Draycote Meadows SSSI (5.6 km southwest), Cave's Inn Pits SSSI (6.2 km northeast) and Newbold Quarry Park LNR (1.3 km to the north).
+There are three non-statutory designated sites within 1 km of the site boundary, these being the River Avon and Tributaries Local Wildlife Site (LWS), 211 m west of the application site, Parkfield Road Quarry LWS, 360m northeast, and Malpass Quarry LWS, 408 m to the north. - 5.47 The Preliminary Ecological Appraisal submitted in support of the original planning application (reference 22/CC007) details the surveys undertaken to determine the presence of protected species within the site.
 The impact of the proposed development on the environment has been assessed through a desk assessment and a field study.
-The assessment concludes that the potential for significant adverse effects of the proposed development of this site on the SSSIs and LNR is negligible, owing to the distance from the proposed development, and the fact that all sites, including the local wildlife sites, are designated for habitats and species unlikely to be found within the application site boundary. - 5.49 The County Ecologist agreed with the findings of the Preliminary Ecological Appraisal submitted with the original planning application (reference 22/CC007) and had no objections to the proposal, subject to conditions requiring the submission of a Construction Environmental Management Plan (CEMP) and the submission of a combined ecological and landscaping scheme. - 5.50 The proposed development is largely similar to that approved in June 2023 and would therefore also be acceptable in environmental terms.
-Should planning permission be granted it would also be subject to conditions requiring the submission of this information.
+The assessment concludes that the potential for significant adverse effects of the proposed development of this site on the SSSIs and LNR is negligible, owing to the distance from the proposed development, and the fact that all sites, including the local wildlife sites, are designated for habitats and species unlikely to be found within the application site boundary. - 5.48 The County Ecologist agreed with the findings of the Preliminary Ecological Appraisal submitted with the original planning application (reference 22/CC007) and had no objections to the proposal, subject to conditions requiring the submission of a Construction Environmental Management Plan (CEMP) and the submission of a combined ecological and landscaping scheme.
+Both have been submitted with the current application and are considered acceptable. - 5.49 The proposed development is largely similar to that approved in June 2023 and would therefore also be acceptable in environmental terms.